Konishiki Yasokichi: Ōzeki

 Many people expected Konishiki to quickly make his push for yokozuna promotion.
 His stablemaster, the 46th Yokozuna Asashio Tarō III, had predicted Konishiki would reach the top rank by his 25th birthday.
 However, his increasing weight caused a strain on his knee, exacerbated by previous high-school football injuries, which badly affected his performances.
 After a string of mediocre 8–7 scores he turned in a disastrous 3–12 in September 1988.

 His problems continued in 1989 and a 5–10 mark in September left him in danger of demotion from ōzeki once again.
 He made a spectacular comeback in November 1989, taking his first tournament championship with a 14–1 record.
 He was the first foreigner to win a top division title since Takamiyama in 1972.
-In March 1990 he took part in a three-way playoff for the title but he was outshone by Asahifuji, who earned promotion to yokozuna in July.
+In March 1990 he took part in a rare three-way playoff for the title, and despite winning the initial bout, he would then lose twice in a row, making Hokutoumi the champion.
 In May 1991 Konishiki won 14 consecutive bouts but was beaten in a playoff on the final day by Asahifuji.